 Cash flow from operations dropped 12% in 2013 to $635 million due to an increase in cash used in premiums receivable, insurance reserves, and receivables from the Federal Crop Insurance Corporation.

 In recent years CUNA Mutual has streamlined its business in response to a consolidating marketplace and revamped its sales and customer service operations.
 To improve its existing offerings, in 2013 CUNA Mutual launched FastApply, an online system allowing members to rapidly apply for no-cost accidental death and dismemberment coverage.
 It also implemented improvements to its TruStage.com platform and integrated MeridianLink's LoansPQ loan origination system with its own loanliner.com platform.
 The company has increasingly dedicated itself to marketing and customer service efforts such as improved post-purchase communications and growth of social media presence.

-After experiencing losses with its crop insurance business, the company in 2014 agreed to sell Producer's Ag Insurance, or ProAg, to HCC Insurance Holdings.
-Also in 2014, the company and its partner PMI Mortgage Insurance sold CMG Mortgage Insurance to a subsidiary of Arch Capital Group.
+After experiencing losses with its crop insurance business, the company in 2015 sold Producer's Ag Insurance, or ProAg, to HCC Insurance Holdings.
+In 2014, the company and its partner PMI Mortgage Insurance sold CMG Mortgage Insurance to a subsidiary of Arch Capital Group.
 The moves allow CUNA Mutual to better focus on its core business lines and customers.